raek/pladder/README.md

 `~/.config/pladder-mumble/<config-name>.pem`.

-After writing a config file, create a certificate file for the Mumble client to use, name it `examplenet.pem` and put it next to the `examplenet.json` file (in `~/.config/pladder-mumble/`).
-FIXME: describe how to generate the certificate file.
+After writing a config file, create a certificate file for the Mumble client to use.
+The certificate contains the user name (same as in the config).
+Generate a certificate like this:

+    cd ~/.config/pladder-mumble/
+    openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout examplenet.pem -out examplenet.pem -subj "/CN=NAME_OF_YOUR_BOT"

 Then start a mumble client process: